Susiee03/cs61b/proj2/gitlet-design.md

 ### Class 5: Stage
-> from the helper video and slides, after the commit, the staging area looks like:
+> Learned from the helper video and slides, after the commit, the staging area looks like:

 ![img_2.png](img_2.png)